ricardoferreirades/portyl/README.md

-# Browser File Viewer
+# Portyl

+**Portyl** is a smart, flexible gateway to understanding any file.

-A lightweight, framework-agnostic TypeScript library for viewing files directly in the browser.
-Currently supports image files with plans to extend to other file types.
+A lightweight, framework-agnostic TypeScript library that renders files entirely in the browser through a unified canvas-based viewer.
+Designed to provide a consistent, extensible way to visualize virtually any file type—across web, desktop, or mobile environments.

+**One canvas.
+Every file.
+Anywhere.**

 ## Features